adityasamant25/spring-boot-golden-examples/README.md

 ## Submodules

-### Common
+### Commons
-This module holds the classes and objects that are common to other modules. e.g. Data Transfer Objects (DTOs)
+This module holds the classes and objects that are common to other modules. e.g. Data Transfer Objects (DTOs).
+For details, please refer to the documentation of the [Commons module](common/README.md).

 ### Customers Basic
 This module is the most basic REST based microservice that can be created with Spring Boot.
 It uses the `spring-web` dependency to provide REST APIs for CRUD operations on the `Customers` entity.
 It is accompanied by unit and integration tests.
 Integration tests use the WebMvcTest framework.
 It also showcases custom exception handling in Spring Boot.
 API documentation is auto-generated using the springdoc-openapi java library.
 It uses `spring-boot-actuator` to expose the default metrics and health information.
+For details, please refer to the documentation of the [Customers Basic module](customers-basic/README.md).